sandpaperltd/sandpaperltd.github.io/_posts/2025-01-06-from-concept-to-prototype.md

 }
 ```
-the code goes through button states and updates them accordingly in the least optimal fashion (is this sentence gramatically correct? frankly, i don't know nor i care). but it works. <br />
+the code goes through button states and updates them accordingly in the least optimal way (is this sentence gramatically correct? frankly, i don't know nor i care). but it works. and i rather have something that's build more or less okay, has working electronics and understandable code, that nothing at all. it's a prototype after all. <br />

 rev-a done, rev-b in progress, rev-c on the horizon (in the backlog).  <br />